 It’s easy to see how quickly the world of technology is changing.
 That means the methods by which cyber criminals operate are also shifting and changing.
-By staying in the know of any trends or changes in the field, cybersecurity analysts will be able to stay ahead of potential threats and issues.
+Cybersecurity analysts can stay ahead of potential threats and issues by staying in the know of any trends or changes in the field.
 Continuing education options from companies like Udemy and Coursera are great for staying in touch with the most current information available.

 How much do cybersecurity analysts make?

-There are many variables that go into determining how much a cybersecurity analyst makes, from company size to experience to education just to name a few.
-According to the U.S. Bureau of Labor Statistics, the top-paying places of employment and specific industries for cybersecurity analysts are (shown in annual mean salary):
+There are many variables that go into determining how much a cybersecurity analyst makes, from company size to experience to education, just to name a few.

 Types of cybersecurity analysts

-Cybersecurity is a large field, and it’s growing with each new development in workplace technology.
-Analysts can be used in many ways, so let’s break down the major paths in the cybersecurity field.
+Cybersecurity is a large field, growing with each new development in workplace technology.
+Analysts can be used in many ways, so let’s break down the major paths in this field.

 Offensive security is the field of cybersecurity that focuses on the proactive approach.
 These analysts often play the role of the hacker and look for vulnerabilities in the network.
-This helps companies get an idea of where they need to prioritize updates and stronger security.
+This helps companies understand where they need to prioritize updates and stronger security.
 Sometimes known as ethical hackers, these roles are important to understanding how things look to an outsider trying to get in.

 Incident response teams work to fix vulnerabilities when issues occur.
 Once a security issue is discovered, this team helps minimize further issues and loss.
-It requires quick thinking and great communication, and teamwork.
+It requires quick thinking, great communication, and teamwork.
 This type of expertise is also used in digital forensics.
-Analysts help law enforcement with cybercrimes.
+These analysts help law enforcement with cybercrimes.

 Security architects and engineers

-Security architects and engineers are responsible for managing an organization’s network and security infrastructure.
+Security architects and engineers manage an organization’s network and security infrastructure.
 This is a great role for people who enjoy building and changing the network structure to build up defenses.
 It’s less about specific incidents of cybersecurity and more about the overall big picture.